realworldocaml/book/en/compiler-output-formats.md

 ## Parsing source code

-When a source file is passed to the OCaml compiler, it parses the textual source code into a more structured data type known as an Abstract Syntax Tree (AST).
+When a source file is passed to the OCaml compiler, its first task is to parse the text into a more structured Abstract Syntax Tree (AST).
 The parsing logic is implemented in OCaml itself using the techniques described earlier in [xref](#parsing-with-ocamllex-and-menhir).
 The lexer and parser rules can be found in the `parsing` directory in the source distribution.

+### Syntax errors

 The compiler emits a *syntax error* if it fails to convert the source code into an AST.
 Here's an example syntax error that we obtain by using the `module`